Guidance for Media Provenance with C2PA on AWS

 Overview

-This Guidance demonstrates how to run the Coalition for Content Provenance and Authenticity (C2PA) standard for tracking provenance with media workloads on AWS.
-C2PA allows you to create digitally signed manifests that accompany digital assets to document their provenance in a secure, tamper-evident format.
-This Guidance automates this process by using the C2PA open-source command-line tool wrapped within a Docker container.
-An AWS CloudFormation template then creates an application using both AWS Fargate and AWS Lambda to accept each digital asset along with input arguments and produce a C2PA sidecar file to document each asset's origin.
+The Guidance demonstrates how to implement the Coalition for Content Provenance and Authenticity (C2PA) standard for tracking provenance in fragmented MP4 (fMP4) and non-fragmented MP4 media workloads on AWS.
+C2PA enables the creation of digitally signed manifests that accompany digital media assets to document their provenance in a secure, tamper-evident format, which is particularly crucial in an era of sophisticated AI-generated content.
+This Guidance automates the provenance tracking process by integrating the C2PA open-source tools within a containerized environment optimized for media workflows.
+The implementation, which can be deployed with a CloudFormation template, uses Docker containers deployed on AWS infrastructure, giving an option for leveraging AWS Fargate for container orchestration and AWS Lambda for serverless processing for signing of the asset with C2PA.

 How it works